Fast and Memory Efficient Multimodal Journey Planning with Delays: Preliminaries

 \paragraph{Hub Labeling.} An alternative to Core-CH for accelerating transfer relaxation is Hub Labeling (HL)~\cite{abraham2011hub,delling2016hub}.
 Phan and Viennot~\cite{phan2019hl} applied HL to both RAPTOR and CSA for unrestricted walking; HL-RAPTOR was shown to be marginally faster than MR in~\cite{ultra}, but HL-CSA has not been evaluated in the delay setting.
 We include both to provide delay-robust baselines that require no shortcut precomputation.

 \paragraph{Trip-Based Routing.} Trip-Based (TB) routing~\cite{trip_based_routing} replaces route scanning with a direct search over trips.
 It maintains, for each trip, the earliest stop at which the trip can be boarded, and expands from one trip to the next via a precomputed transfer graph linking stop events.
 Because transfers are resolved at the event level, TB can exploit tighter pruning: a transfer from event~$\varepsilon_a$ to event~$\varepsilon_b$ is only used if the traveller arrives at~$v(\varepsilon_a)$ before $\tau_{\text{dep}}(\varepsilon_b)$ minus the walking time.
 This event-level granularity is the reason D-ULTRA~\cite{bez2024delay} targets TB: delay intervals can be attached to individual event-level shortcuts.
-However, the same granularity makes D-ULTRA-TB sensitive to mismatches between the precomputed intervals and the actual delay realisation, as we demonstrate experimentally.
+However, the same granularity also makes the shortcut set vulnerable to coverage gaps when delays shift trip timings, as we demonstrate experimentally.

 \paragraph{ULTRA.} UnLimited TRAnsfers (ULTRA)~\cite{ultra} decouples the transfer precomputation from the query algorithm.
 During preprocessing, a witness--candidate Dijkstra search identifies, for each pair of consecutive vehicle trips in an optimal journey, the shortest transfer path through the full street network.
 These paths are stored as shortcut edges in the transfer graph, after which any query algorithm: CSA, RAPTOR, or TB can use the augmented graph as a drop-in replacement for the original transfer graph.
 The key insight is that the number of necessary shortcuts is far smaller than the full transitive closure, because most stop pairs are never connected by an optimal two-trip journey.
-ULTRA has been extended to multicriteria search~\cite{ultra_mcraptor} and to multimodal networks~\cite{baum2019ultra}.
+ULTRA has been extended to multicriteria search~\cite{ultra_mcraptor}.
 D-ULTRA~\cite{bez2024delay,sauer2024closing} further extends the precomputation to account for bounded delays, producing event-level shortcuts annotated with delay intervals that indicate under which delay scenarios each shortcut remains feasible.